 Trump National Security Adviser H.R.
 McMaster To Resign, Be Replaced By John Bolton

 National security adviser Lt.
 Gen. H.R.
 McMaster is leaving the Trump administration, the president announced on Twitter Thursday evening.
 "I am very thankful for the service of General H.R.
 McMaster who has done an outstanding job & will always remain my friend," the president wrote.
-Trump also said former Amb.
-John Bolton will replace McMaster in a change that takes effect April 9.
+Trump also said former Ambassador John Bolton will replace McMaster in a change that takes effect April 9.

 The planned change at the top of the country's national security infrastructure comes after McMaster had an unsettled tenure inside a White House that recently has been expelling its top officials like a deflating balloon.